 Caritas Center Video Spotlight

-Through Catholic Charities’ evidence-based housing-focused service model, Caritas Center’s 48,000 square feet includes a family shelter, childcare center, drop-in center, and recuperation shelter, as well as a new health clinic partnership with Santa Rosa Community Health.
+Through Catholic Charities’ evidence-based housing-focused service model, Caritas Center’s 48,000 square feet includes a family shelter, drop-in center, and recuperation shelter, as well as a new health clinic partnership with Santa Rosa Community Health.
 The site opened in late 2022 and is already a place where staff and volunteers are changing lives.

 Check out this recent spotlight from our parent organization, Catholic Charities USA...